x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/azure-vms-as-dag-witness-servers.md

 #### Import virtual network configuration settings

 The second site reference you've added to the configuration file will trigger Microsoft Azure to create a new tunnel.
-Import the updated file using the instructions in [Import a Network Configuration File](https://msdn.microsoft.com/library/azure/jj156213.aspx).
+Import the updated file using the instructions in [Create a virtual network (classic) by using the Azure portal](https://docs.microsoft.com/azure/virtual-network/virtual-networks-create-vnet-classic-pportal).
 After you complete the import, the virtual network dashboard will show the gateway connections to both of your local sites.

 #### Record the Azure gateway IP address and pre-shared keys